PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_10.md

-The potential error in the buggy function seems to be related to the calculation of empty lines before and after the currently processed line.
-Based on the failing test and the error message, it looks like the function is not properly handling empty lines before decorators and is incorrectly formatting the output.

-The bug's cause could be related to the wrong calculation of the empty lines before decorators, and the formatting issues leading to mismatches in the output.

-A possible approach for fixing the bug would involve reviewing the logic for calculating empty lines before decorators and ensuring that the formatting of the output matches the expected output.
+Based on the analysis, the bug in the `_maybe_empty_lines` function is caused by an incorrect comparison of the `current_line.is_decorator` attribute and the `current_line.depth` attribute.
+To fix this bug, we need to update the comparison logic to include the `current_line.depth` attribute in the comparison with `is_decorator`.

-Here is the corrected version of the function:
+Here is the corrected version of the `_maybe_empty_lines` function:

 ```python
 # The relative path of the buggy file: black.py